-are short SL elements that are found in variable copy numbers in different TBEV strains.
-We have previously shown evolutionary conservation of CSL2 in other TBFVs, where this element was referred to T.SL6 (Ochsenreiter, Hofacker, and Wolfinger 2019).
+The structured elements encompass four distinct conserved stem-loop (CSL) elements of unknown function, labeled CSL1 through CSL4, starting from the most 3'-terminal elements.
+Predicted consensus secondary structures of these elements are shown in Figs. S1 and S2.
+CSL1, CSL2, and CSL4 are short stem-loop elements that are found in variable copy numbers in different TBEV strains.
+We have previously shown evolutionary conservation of CSL2 in other tick-borne flaviviruses, where this element was referred to T.SL6 [14].
 CSL4, which has a canonical length of approximately 30 nt, has a consensus structure that contains multiple gap characters in the hairpin loop.
 This is due to the insertion of a poly-A region of variable length in the apical loop of one CSL4 copy in some TBEV-Eur strains.
-On the contrary, CSL3 is markedly longer than the other CSL elements and is interspersed with several interior loops.
-Comparison of covariance models with CMCompare revealed that CSL3 is not structurally homologous to SL-III elements that were found in various MBFVs (Wolfinger, Ochsenreiter, and Hofacker 2021).
+Contrary, CSL3 is markedly longer than the other CSL elements and is interspersed with several interior loops.
+Comparison of covariance models with CMCompare revealed that CSL3 is not structurally homologous to SL-III elements that were found in various mosquito-borne flaviviruses [16].

 Besides the CSL elements, TBEV 3'UTRs contain previously described ncRNAs with known functional associations, such as three-way junction elements that form exoribonuclease-resistant RNAs (xrRNAs).
-These elements, which are ubiquitous in the viral world (Steckelberg, Vicens, and Kieft 2018; Dilweg, Gultyaev, and Olsthoorn 2019), provide quantitative protection of downstream nucleotides against degradation by endogenous exoribonucleases and have been structurally and mechanistically characterized in different TBFVs (MacFadden et al. 2018; Harima et al. 2021).
-A Y-shaped structure (Y1), together with the the 3'-terminal part of TBEV 3'UTRs, encompassing a small hairpin loop and a long stem-loop element, labelled 3'SL here, comprise the promoter element, which is essential for virus replication.
-Screening for structural homology of the above elements in other, i.e. non-TBFVs corroborated earlier knowledge that xrRNA and 3'SL elements are ubiquitously conserved throughout the genus Flavivirus.
-While the CSL elements do not appear to be universally conserved outside TBFVs, a structurally homologous Y1 element was found in the 3'UTR of Modoc virus (MODV), a tick-borne related no-known vector flavivirus.
+These elements, which are ubiquitous in the viral world [58, 59], provide quantitative protection of downstream nucleotides against degradation by endogenous exoribonucleases and have been structurally and mechanistically characterized in different tick-borne flaviviruses [13, 60].
+A Y-shaped structure (Y1), together with the the 3'-terminal part of TBEV

+3'UTRs, encompassing a small hairpin loop and a long stem-loop element, labeled 3'SL here, comprise the promoter element, which is essential for virus replication.

-A structural annotation of TBEV 3'UTRs is shown in Fig. 3, which highlights the differences in architectural organization among and within TBEV subtypes.
-Selection of strains featured in Fig. 3 was based on subtype diversity, i.e. coverage of all established and prospective subtypes, as well as within-subtype variability of 3'UTR organization.
+A structural annotation of TBEV 3'UTRs is shown in Fig. 2, which highlights the differences in architectural organization among and within TBEV subtypes.
+Selection of strains featured in Fig. 2 was based on subtype diversity, i.e. coverage of all established and prospective subtypes, as well as within-subtype variability of 3'UTR organization.
 We included at least one representative isolate of each 3'UTR variant that has been present in our data set.
-Full-length 3'UTRs (where available) are plotted to scale in Fig. 3, with coloured boxes representing evolutionarily conserved RNA elements.
-Homologous elements are shown in the same colour for each strain.
+Full-length 3'UTRs (where available) are plotted to scale in Figure 2, with colored boxes representing evolutionarily conserved RNA elements.
+Homologous elements are shown in the same color for each strain.